-Award is for merit not for money
+Award is for merit, not for money

-Martha was 14 years old when she was an eighth grade student at Texas school.
+Martha, a 14 year old Mexican-American girl, was an eighth grade student at the Texas school.
 The school had a tradition of awarding a beautiful gold and green jacket to the class valedictorian every year during the eighth grade graduation.
-That year Martha was expected to win the jacket as she had been a straight 'A' student since the first grade.
+That year Martha was expected to win the jacket as she had been a straight 'A' level student since the first grade.
 Her sister Rosie had also won the jacket a few years back.

-One day at school, she happened to hear a heated conversation between her history teacher, Mr.Schmidt and Mathematics teacher, Mr.Boone.
+One day at school, she happened to hear a heated conversation between her history teacher, Mr. Schmidt and Mathematics teacher, Mr. Boone.
 From their talk she understood that there was a conspiracy taking place against her regarding the award.
-Mr. Boone was of the opinion that they should falsify the record in favour of Joann, another student and daughter of the school Board member.
-But Mr.Schmidt was against it.
+Mr. Boone was of the opinion that they should falsify the record in favour of Joann, another American student and daughter of the school Board member.
+Mr. Schmidt knew that Joann's grades were nowhere near Martha's.
+He realized that Mr. Boone and the school management wanted to play partiality against Martha, a Mexican-American.
+So, he strongly opposed to the suggestions of Mr. Boone.
 Then the school management changed the policy and decided to charge 15 dollars for the scholarship jacket.
 They thought Martha could not afford to pay the sum as she was the daughter of a poor Mexican farmer.
 When the principal told her about this decision, she became very much shocked and disappointed.

 In great despair and disappointment she went home and asked her grandfather to pay for the award.
 Though he was an illiterate old farmer, he was determined not to pay and buy the award.
-He said that if she paid for it, it wouldn't be a scholarship.
+He said that if she paid for it, it wouldn't be a scholarship jacket.

-The next day desperate Martha met the principal and informed him that her grandfather was not going to pay.
-She was about to leave the principal's office totally depressed, when the principal asked her to wait.
-He said that they had decided to make an exception in Martha's case and award her the jacket free of cost.
+The following day, desperate Martha met the principal and informed him that her grandfather was not going to pay.
+She was about to leave the principal's office totally depressed when the principal asked her to wait.
+He said that they had decided to make an exception in Martha's case and to award her the jacket free of cost.

 Upon hearing that, she couldn't control herself.
 She wanted to yell, jump, run the mile and do something.
-Mr.Shmidt was also very much happy.
-She ran back home crying - but this time, it was a cry of joy.
+Mr. Schmidt was also very much happy to hear the good news.
+She ran back home crying - but that time, it was a cry of joy.
 She explained everything to her grandfather; but he was apparently motionless.
 Perhaps he was also having a cry of joy in his mind.